HSLdevcom/digitransit-site/src/pages/en/services/index.md

 ## Theming the user interface

-The default theme of Digitransit user interface does not include any city specific features.
-It is configured to work with the data of whole Finland.
+The default theme of the Digitransit user interface does not include any city specific features.
+It is configured to work with the data of the entirety of Finland.

 The UI can be themed and configured to suit a new target area by adding a new configuration file into to repository https://github.com/HSLdevcom/digitransit-ui, to the folder `app/configurations`.
 For more information, check out